bkuschak/openocd_remote_swd_esp32/README.md

 - There is no support for adjusting the SWCLK frequency.
 It was measured at about 900 KHz.
 - The WiFi credentials are currently hardcoded.
-The software must be rebuilt to change them.
+The software must be rebuilt if you want to change them.

 To configure your WiFi SSID and password, copy the
 ```wifi_password_example.h``` file to ```wifi_password.h``` and edit it